 Laurence Gonzales was born in St. Louis, Missouri, and grew up in Houston and San Antonio, Texas.
 He is the author of numerous books, including the bestseller Deep Survival: Who Lives, Who Dies, and Why and the sequel, Surviving Survival: The Art and Science of Resilience (both from W.W.
 Norton).
 Gonzales has won many awards, including two National Magazine Awards and the Distinguished Service Award from the Society of Professional Journalists.
 He has appeared as a speaker before groups ranging from the Santa Fe Institute to Legg Mason Capital Management, the Lawrence Livermore National Laboratory, and the Sloan School of Management at the Massachusetts Institute of Technology.
+He is also an adjunct lecturer, teaching writing at Northwestern University.
 His most recent novel is Lucy (Alfred A. Knopf).
 His book about the crash of United Flight 232 at Sioux City, Iowa, July 19, 1989, Flight 232: A Story of Disaster and Survival, will be published by W.W.
 Norton in the summer of 2014.